ngs-doo/dsl-json/README.md

  ***A***: If you specify custom `dsljson.compiler` processor option or put `dsl-compiler.exe` in project root it will use that one and will not check online for updates

  ***Q***: What is this DSL Platform?
  ***A***: DSL Platform is a proprietary compiler written in C#.
-It's free to use, but access to source code is licensed.
-If you need access to compiler or need performance consulting [let us know](https://dsl-platform.com)
+Since v1.7.0 DSL Platform is no longer required to create compile-time databinding.
+Compiler is free to use, but access to source code is licensed.
+If you need access to the compiler or need performance consulting [let us know](https://dsl-platform.com)